MarcoStucchi/Wallet/README.md

 # Wallet project
 This project aims at providing a Google Wallet based access to embedded devices.
+Given the novelty of the topic, the project wil be developed with Agile methodology and will be developen in waves.

+## Wave 1

 # Notes
 Some link for storage of secret credentials: